linus2100/Boost_AAPS_3.2_THO/README.md

 All of the additional code outside of the standard SMB calculation requires a time period to be specified within which it is active.
 The default time settings disable the code.
 The time period is specified in hours using a 24 hour clock in the Boost preferences section.

+**COB:** ***Note: Boost is not designed to be used with eCarbs.
+This may result in additional, unexpected bolusing.
+Do not use it.***

-**COB:** With Carbs on Board, Boost has a 15 minute window to deliver the equivalent of a mealtime bolus and **is allowed to go higher than your Boost Bolus Cap**, up to `InsulinRequired/insulin required percent` calculated by the oref1 algorithm, taking carbs into account.
+With Carbs on Board, Boost has a 15 minute window to deliver the equivalent of a mealtime bolus and **is allowed to go higher than your Boost Bolus Cap**, up to `InsulinRequired/insulin required percent` calculated by the oref1 algorithm, taking carbs into account.
 In the following 40 mins after the carbs are added, it can do additional larger boluses, as long as there is a delta >5 and COB > 0.
 The max allowed is the greater of the Boost Bolus Cap or the "COB cap", which is calculated as `COB / Carb Ratio`.

 During normal use, you should set your Boost Bolus Cap to be the max that boost delivers when Boost is enabled and no COB are entered.